VectorInstitute/PETs-Bootcamp/Membership_Inference_Attacks/README.md

 ## Data
-This Notebook employs CIFAR-10 dataset.
+This notebook employs CIFAR-10 dataset.

 ## Dependencies
 This demo relies primarily on [TensorFlow Privacy](https://github.com/tensorflow/privacy).
 In the event of any issues following the installation instructions below, please refer to the corresponding package documentation for more details.